- Home

 Improve your energy efficiency

-Even though the energy price cap was reduced in April, costs remain high, so it’s important to do whatever you can to keep bills down.
+The energy price cap fell in April but is expected to rise again in July due to conflict in the Middle East pushing up oil prices, so it’s important to do whatever you can to keep bills down.
 You may be able to take more control of the amount of energy you use in your home when you’re living alone, and ensure your lifestyle doesn’t involve using more energy than you need.

 Set your heating to come on only when you’re at home, for example, and avoid leaving electrical items on standby.
 You could also set your water boiler to come on only when you need it.